smartboxchannel/EFEKTA-TH-THLR-Outdoor-Indoor-sensor-Zigbee/README.md

 ### What is it?
 It is a wireless temperature, pressure and humidity sensor, supports working in Zigbee networks.
-(Zigbee2mqtt open source project).
+Open source project.
 Built on CC2530 chip (Zigbee), two modications: Ebyte E18-MS1PA2-PCB radio module with amplifier and Ebyte E18-MS1-PCB.
 Powered by the most common AAA batteries.
 The device comes with pre-installed open source software.
-Supported inZ2M, ZHA
+Supported in Z2M, ZHA, etc.

 ### What makes it special?
 RF module EBYTE E18-MS1PA2-PCB (CC2530) or Ebyte E18-MS1-PCB.

-BME280 or BMP280
+BME280

 Long runtime with two AAA battery.